 The PHA must examine the proposed site before the proposal selection date.
 If the units to be assisted already exist, the PHA must inspect all the units before the proposal selection date, and must determine whether the units substantially comply with HQS.
 To qualify as existing housing, units must substantially comply with HQS on the proposal selection date.
-However, the PHA may not execute the HAP contract until the units fully comply with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
+However, the PHA may not execute the HAP contract until the units fully comply with HQS.

-Pre-HAP Contract Inspections [24 CFR 983.103(b); FR Notice 1/18/17]
+Pre-HAP Contract Inspections [24 CFR 983.103(b), FR Notice 1/18/17, and Notice PIH 2017-20]

 The PHA must inspect each contract unit before execution of the HAP contract.
-The PHA may not enter into a HAP contract covering a unit until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions.
+The PHA may not provide assistance on behalf of the family until the unit fully complies with HQS, unless the PHA has adopted a policy to enter into a HAP contract for units that fail the initial HQS inspection as a result of only non-life-threatening conditions, or if the unit passed an alternative inspection.

-The PHA will enter into a HAP contract for a project where a unit or units fails the initial HQS inspection as a result of only non-life threatening conditions.
+The PHA will approve tenancy in a unit when the unit fails the HQS inspection as a result of only non-life-threatening conditions.
 The owner must correct these deficiencies within 30 days of the written notice from the PHA.

-Life-threatening conditions are defined in Section 8-I.C., Life Threatening Conditions.
-Non-life threatening conditions are defined as any conditions that would fail to meet the housing quality standards under 24 CFR 982.401 and do not meet the definition of life-threatening.
+Life-threatening conditions are defined in Section 8-I.C., Life-Threatening Conditions.
+Non-life threatening conditions are defined as any conditions that would fail to meet the Housing Quality Standards under 24 CFR 982.401 and do not meet the definition of life-threatening.
 When non-life-threatening deficiencies are not remedied within 30 days of the PHA's written notice to the owner of the unit's failure to comply with HQS, the PHA will follow the same policies for abatement of HAP as it does for the tenant-based HCV program, which are outlined in Section 8-II.B., Initial HQS Inspection.